jaimin-webbrains/CaseLab/README.md

 1. Go to NODE folder and run "npm i".

-2. Go to server folder and run "npm i".
+2. Go to React folder and run "npm i".

 3. Setup Database.

-4. Run npm start in NODE and Server folder to start Frontend and server respectively.
+4. Run npm start in NODE and React folder to start Frontend and server respectively.